pd-projects/hugo-puredata.info/content/objects/tabsend~.md

 ---
-title: "[tabsend~]"
+title: tabsend~
-description: "write one block continuously to a table"
+description: write one block continuously to a table
-bref: "write one block continuously to a table"
+bref: write one block continuously to a table
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Audio Oscillators And Tables"
+pdcategory: Audio Oscillators And Tables

 ---

-### [tabsend~]

-write one block continuously to a table

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy